MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-search-transcipts.md

 2. Select search icon in the nav bar.
 The Search tab opens in the application tab panel.

-3. Type the phrase in the search box, and select the search icon.
+3. Type a phrase in the search box, and select the search icon.
 The results appears as a list.

-4. Select a result and the **Conversation Form** opens in the application tab panel.
+4. Select a result.
+The **Conversation Form** opens in the application tab panel.

-You can now view details in the **Transcript** section.
+You can now view the details in the **Transcript** section.

 ## See also